emwil23/EWSTORE/README.md

 The components are dynamic as the cards are displayed as per the data.
 Redux-Thunk is being used for async network request.

+The APP is not yet responsive(supports laptops and desktop screens).

 #### Wanna try it out

 https://emwil23.github.io/EWSTORE/